Loud bangs and pops scare pets and can make a normally well-behaved pet misbehave or run away.

 Dr Beth Spencer’s #1 tip for NYE is to keep your pet indoors.
 Have you heard stories of dogs who jump through windows and glass doors in response to fireworks?
 Keep your dog inside and/or in a protective space on NYE.

-7 more tips to keep pets safe while humans celebrate
+7 ways to keep your pets safe while humans celebrate

--Keeps pets at a safe distance if you’re setting off fireworks or sparklers at home.
-Dogs’ and cats’ hearing is far more sensitive than ours.
+- Keeps pets away from fireworks and sparklers if you’re setting them off at home.
+Dogs’ and cats’ hearing is sensitive.
 Loud bangs may damage their ears.
-Also, we don’t want dogs to “fetch” fireworks, which can cause serious burns or death.
+Also, we don’t want dogs to fetch lit fireworks, which can cause serious burns or death.

--Ensure your pet’s microchip and ID tags are up to date so they’re easier to track down in the event they run away.
+- Identification: Ensure your pet’s microchip or collar tags are up-to-date so they’re easy to track down in the event they run away.

 Fireworks don’t have to be a source of anxiety for pet owners.
-Follow Goodheart’s tips to ensure your holidays are fun and relaxing!
-Please call us if you have questions.
+Follow our tips to ensure your holidays are fun and relaxing.